JulianHBuecher/Authentication-Reverse-Proxy/README.md

 An working example is placed in my repo in `OpenResty_Reverse_Proxy` folder. <br><br>

 For information about the project, see the [GitHub Repo](https://github.com/zmartzone/lua-resty-openidc).

+#### OAuth2-Proxy
+OAuth2-Proxy is like Vouch Proxy a community driven project.
+It is implemented in Golang and is similiar to Vouch Proxy an additional service in your network.
+A standalone variant is possible too.
+It takes unauthorized requests from NGINX validates them and send them to your identity provider.
+If the user authentication is successfull access to your protected resources will be granted.
+<br><br>

+For information about the project, see the [GitHub Repo](https://github.com/oauth2-proxy/oauth2-proxy).